CookiePPP/ideas/README.md

 Following [Latent space crawling](https://github.com/DanRuta/xVA-Synth/commit/5325d7e1a4ffc9ecc9df55ee0c848a2b28ed6f77) to control pitch in TTS models without explicit pitch conditioning.
 I propose training a model that converts noisy speaker embeddings into clean ones.

 The training process would be extremely simple.
 Take a bunch of clean audio files, calculate speaker embeddings from the original file and the same file with added noise and sound effects, then train a DDPM to predict the clean embedding from the noisy one.
 Classifier-Free Guidance or multiple passes can be used during inference to clean the embeddings beyond GT level (albeit, with unknown side effects).

+---

+## 🟨 iSTFT-WaveGrad

+DDPM's show exceptional performance when modelling spectrograms [related](https://github.com/CookiePPP/papers/blob/main/README.md#grad-tts-a-diffusion-probabilistic-model-for-text-to-speech-and-diff-tts-a-denoising-diffusion-model-for-text-to-speech), however when applied to waveforms they tend to add white noise to the background of samples, and require special non-linear sampling schedules for performant inference.

+[ISTFTNET](https://arxiv.org/pdf/2203.02395.pdf) shows that predicting the spectrogram+phase directly can improve performance significantly for downstream TTS, so I propose running WaveGrad on the (log)spectrogram directly, which will allow the model to output silence without special inference schedules and precise learning rates.

+There is the issue of phase being a circular uniform distribution, so predicting 359° when the GT sample is 0°, would give incorrect error, however this is just an implementation detail and shouldn't be too hard to solve.